-- 1 Total water usage: The total of clean water, industrial water, and grey water usage. - 2 Clean water and industrial water usage: Clean water and industrial water usage includes well water usage. - 3 Amount of grey water usage: Amount of gray water consumption includes kitchen and miscellaneous wastewater, and some rain and other water processed.
+- \1 Total water usage: The total of clean water, industrial water, and grey water usage. - \2 Clean water and industrial water usage: Clean water and industrial water usage includes well water usage. - \3 Amount of grey water usage: Amount of grey water usage is the total of kitchen and miscellaneous wastewater, some rain and other water processed, and recycled water purchased from the outside.